View Sharon Dibble's Obituary on TheDay.com and share memories

 |

-North Stonington - Sharon (Linstruth) Dibble, 88, of North Stonington died Friday, June 14, 2019, at the Westerly Hospital.
-She was predeceased by her husband, James F. Dibble in 2006.
+She married James Francis Dibble in 1953, in Croghan, N.Y.
+They settled in Baldwin, N.Y. and started their family.
+Her idyllic sojourn in cosmopolitan Long Island was cruelly abbreviated when Jim was laid off from Republic Aviation and found work at Electric Boat in Groton, resulting in a move to bucolic North Stonington.
+Sharon was a homemaker until returning to the workforce, first as the attendance clerk at Wheeler High School, then a receptionist at the Westerly Medical Center before becoming a blood services coordinator for the American Red Cross.
+Sharon assisted her daughters with grandchild care and enjoyed a wide circle of friends and activities which ranged from church and pilates to enjoying a glass of white zin at various gin mills in and about New London County.

-Her family will greet relatives and friends from 5 to 8 p.m.
-Friday, June 21, at the Dinoto Funeral Home, 17 Pearl Street, Historic downtown Mystic.
-A Funeral Mass will be celebrated at 10 a.m.
-Saturday, June 22, at St. Thomas More Church, 87 Mystic Road, North Stonington.
-Burial will immediately follow in Elm Grove Cemetery.
+Sharon is survived by her son, Michael of North Stonington, his inamorata Elizabeth Preli; daughter, Amy Daley of Norwich, her husband Bill; daughter, Jane Novak of Pawcatuck; grandchildren, Kaeli and Emily Novak. and Caitlin and Liam Daley; her sister.
+Linda Runnells of Petal, Miss.; and numerous nieces and nephews.
+She was predeceased by her husband of 53 years, James Dibble; and son-in-law, Len Novak.

-A complete obituary will be published in a later edition of the New London Day.
+Calling hours will be held from 5 to 8 p.m.
+Friday, June 21 at the Dinoto Funeral Home, 17 Pearl Street, Mystic.
+A Mass of Christian Burial will be offered at 10 a.m.
+Saturday, June 22 at St. Thomas More Catholic Church, Mystic Road, North Stonington.
+Interment to follow at Elm Grove Cemetery, Mystic.